-Debian project supports a watchdog daemon that can be installed from the APT repository using the apt-get command.
+Debian project supports a watchdog daemon.
 The watchdog daemon checks if your system is still working.
-If programs are no longer executed, it will perform the hard reset of the system.
+If programs are no longer executed it will perform the hard reset of the system.
 The standard watchdog driver and package have been installed in the V-2406C.

-To enable it, first modify the /etc/watchdog.conf to remove the '#' in front of the "watchdog-device" setting moxa@Moxa:~\$ sudo systemctl enable watchdog
+To enable it, first modify the /etc/watchdog.conf to remove the '#' in front of the 'watchdog-device" setting moxa@Moxa:~\$ sudo systemctl enable watchdog